lusikem/local-ai/README.md

 ## Community & Purpose

-This project was built with communities in mind who have:
+This project is built for users/communities that have:
 Limited access to reliable internet
 Concerns over data privacy and AI surveillance
 A need for localized, culturally-relevant AI tools